A Complete Room-by-Room Guide to Organize Your House (Checklist)

 - Always return items to their assigned spaces at the end of the day.

 Bedrooms contain most of our personal belongings, many of which are in our closets.
 Closets are often the most cluttered spaces in the home.
-This is why it is critical to identify items you want to toss or donate prior to organizing what remains.
+This is why it is critical to identify items you want to toss or donate prior to organizing your closet.

 When sorting your items, divide bedrooms into these zones and go through one space at a time.